Aakanksha1411/restful-booker-platform-test/README.md

 ## Project layout

 - src\internal: Contains the Page Object Models.
-The is further categorized into base(common code) and the actual page objects.
+The is further categorized into base(common utility) and the actual page objects.
 - src\resources: The properties file
 - src\test: The actual test cases.
-The is further categorized into base(common code) and the test cases for different features.
+The is further categorized into base(common utility) and the test cases for different features.
 - reports: This folder is the placeholder for the test case reports after execution via the TestNG framework.
 Note that it contains a pre saved report for reference.
 It will be overriden after run.
 - target: To hold the compiles classes after build.